Football 101: Definitions and Terms

 Our hypothetical measure is a function of a

-team's passing efficiency rating, its rushing yards per carry and its offensive line's penalty yards.
-That is,
+team's passing efficiency rating, its rushing yards per carry, its rushing

 rating resulting from a limited number of carries, the normalizing number x